Eschatologue/CM_wiki/docs/class/paladin/devotion.md

 The weapon also emits bright light in a 20-foot radius and dim light 20 feet beyond that.

 You can end this effect as a Bonus Action.
-This effect also ends if you aren’t holding or carrying the weapon or if you have the Incapacitated condition.
+This effect also ends if you aren't holding or carrying the weapon or if you have the Incapacitated condition.

 ## Level 7: Aura Of Devotion